Virginia Beach, VA to Currituck, NC

 This middle-of-Kansas-scale grain elevator was unlike anything we’ve seen in the region.

-We went a little too far before our stomachs told us it was time for lunch, and at that point a steady stream of rural houses begun populating the highway, making it difficult to find a spot to pull over and set up our chairs.
-Thus the bit of pseudo-public land at the “Welcome to North Carolina” pulled double-duty: a spot to eat, and a spot to get perhaps the first proper “Welcome to…” photo since…California?
+We went a little too far before our stomachs told us it was time for lunch, and at that point a steady stream of rural houses had begun populating the highway, making it difficult to find a spot to pull over and set up our chairs.
+Thus the bit of pseudo-public land at the “Welcome to North Carolina” sign pulled double-duty: a spot to eat, and a spot to get perhaps the first proper “Welcome to…” photo since…California?
 Even though California was the 3rd state of our nomadacy, and North Carolina is #24!

-North Carolina surely most have a better slogan than “Nation’s Most Military Friendly State” (as judged by who, anyway?
+North Carolina surely must have a better slogan than “Nation’s Most Military Friendly State” (as judged by who, anyway?
 The military?
 They must have taken the title from somewhere else, since that bit isn’t on the sign in my 2010 photos).

 A causeway across grass-filled marshland brought us to Knotts Island and eventually the road’s end.
 North Carolina runs a (free!) ferry back to the mainland, which we’re glad for (it allows us to ride a much more peaceful route to the Outer Banks), but it’s a bit mystifying because the small population of Knotts Island could drive back around in roughly the same amount of time it takes to cross on the ferry.
 Maybe it’s because the road route circles back through Virginia, so North Carolina maintains the ferry route in case war ever breaks out between the two states?